timgit/pg-boss/docs/configuration.md

 * **monitorStateIntervalSeconds** - int, default undefined

     Specifies how often in seconds an instance will fire the `monitor-states` event.
-Cannot be less that 1.
+Cannot be less than 1.

 * **monitorStateIntervalMinutes** - int, default undefined

     Specifies how often in minutes an instance will fire the `monitor-states` event.
-Cannot be less that 1.
+Cannot be less than 1.
 Do not use if using `monitorStateIntervalSeconds`.

 ### Job creation options